 The couple was freed near their home on Aug.
 21. Neighbors “said the couple surprised their two children when they walked into the house without warning.
 The reunion was described as warm and emotional,” the Times said.

-One of the letters – which the writer(s) described as “epistles” – “asserted that humans ‘are evil, man’s institutions have become instruments of evil and are working to deprive men of life, liberty and property in defiance of God’s will,’” the Times added.
+In letters – which the writer(s) described as “epistles” – the Army of God “asserted that humans ‘are evil, man’s institutions have become instruments of evil and are working to deprive men of life, liberty and property in defiance of God’s will,’” the Times added.

 Anderson and the Moores were arrested in November 1982.
 Agents found Anderson hiding in the loft of a garage near his estranged wife’s home in rural Springfield.